GalleriaJS/galleria/docs/public-methods.rst

 Display extras
 ==============

-.enterFullscreen()
+.enterFullscreen( [callback] )
 ------------------

     | returns **Galleria**

 This will set the gallery in fullscreen mode.
 It will temporary manipulate some document styles and blow up the gallery to cover the browser screen.
 Note that it will only fill the browser window, not the client screen (javascript can't do that).

-.exitFullscreen()
+The callback is called when the fullscreen mode has initialized (it takes around 40 ms before everything is rescaled)

+.exitFullscreen( [callback] )
 ------------------

     | returns **Galleria**

 This will exit fullscreen mode and revert the gallery to it's normal size and also revert the document styles.
+The callback is called when the fullscreen mode is turned off (it takes around 40 ms before everything is rescaled)

 .showLightbox( [index] )
 ------------------